- Online MBA

 Submit an online application to the Graduate School of Management.

 Students interested in applying for an Inter-University exchange program through UWM, MCW or the Midwest Catholic Schools Consortium should make note of any additional steps

 Step 2: Submit the $50 application fee

 You will be prompted to pay the $50 application fee by credit card after clicking 'Submit Online Form' on the online application.
-Application fees will only be waived for current Marquette students and alumni, McNair Scholars, Trinity Fellowship applicants, and for attendees of our Open House or other on-campus visit events.
+Application fees will be waived for current Marquette students and alumni, McNair Scholars, Trinity Fellowship applicants, and for attendees of our online info sessions or other on-campus open house or visit events.

 Step 3: Submit all documentation